 An AI-assisted analytics platform such as Magellan goes through five distinct stages (see diagram) to allow you to clearly differentiate a loyal customer from one exhibiting the potential for churn.
 You can begin to see why some accounts have become inactive and, where there’s value in retaining the customer, you can predict which marketing and promotional activities have the greatest chance of converting them back into active, profitable business.

-To find out more about how OpenText can help reduce churn for credit card providers, please contact us.
+To find out more about how OpenText can help reduce churn for credit card issuers and other financial service providers, click here.